 A. Driving such a huge vehicle was tough at first.
-It was an adjustment to check blindspots, adjust to the wind, and all the basic stuff.
-But you get the hand of it pretty quickly once you’ve been in it for a little bit.
+It was an adjustment to check blind spots, adjust to the wind, and all the basic stuff.
+But you get the hang of it pretty quickly once you’ve been in it for a little bit.

 Q. Was there anything that defied expectations about RVing for you?